ckronlage/AID-HS/docs/install_native.md

 ## Contact

-If have any question please contact `m.ripart@ucl.ac.uk` for support
+If have any question please contact `meld.study@gmail.com`